Loading

 ACTUAL_LOGGED_IN_USER_ID005XXXXXXXXXXX2 (Charlie)

-Cause: From the log, the admin determines that Charlie (005XXXXXXXXXXX2) can’t change the parent account of Opportunity O1 because he doesn’t have full access to Account A2 (001XXXXXXXXXXX4) and Edwin (005XXXXXXXXXXX1) has no current access to Account A2 (001XXXXXXXXXXX4).
+Charlie (005XXXXXXXXXXX2) can't change the parent account of Opportunity O1 because he doesn't have full access to Account A2 (001XXXXXXXXXXX4) and Edwin (005XXXXXXXXXXX1) has no current access to Account A2 (001XXXXXXXXXXX4).

-Reason: Because changing the opportunity’s parent account will automatically give read access to that parent account to owners of child records, only the account owner or a user with sufficient permissions can complete this operation.
+Because changing the opportunity's parent account will automatically give read access to that parent account to owners of child records, only the account owner or a user with sufficient permissions can complete this operation.

-Solution: The admin or Account A2 owner must first grant Edwin read access to Account A2 before Charlie can change Opportunity O1’s parent account to Account A2.
+The admin or Account A2 owner must first grant Edwin read access to Account A2 before Charlie can change Opportunity O1's parent account to Account A2.

-Note that this same error can occur for contact or case records that are children of accounts.
+Note: This same error can occur for contact or case records that are children of accounts.

 Knowledge-artikkelin numero